Certifiably Robust Variational Autoencoders: EXPERIMENTAL SETUP

 To properly handle reconstructions on $[0, 1]$-valued data, we let the likelihood in the VAE objective be Continuous Bernoulli \citep{loaizaganem2019continuous}.

-In the Lipschitz-VAEs we train, all activation functions bar the final-layer activations are chosen to be the GroupSort activation (recall Section \ref{sec: activation_functions}), while in the standard VAEs we train, these are chosen to be the ReLU.
-In both types of VAE, the final-layer activation in the encoder standard deviation $\sigma_\phi(\cdot)$ uses a Sigmoid to ensure positivity, while the final-layer activation in the deterministic component of the decoder uses a Sigmoid to restrict reconstructions for binary data.
+In the Lipschitz-VAEs we train, all activation functions bar the final-layer activations are the GroupSort activation (recall Section \ref{sec: activation_functions}), while in the standard VAEs we train, these are the ReLU.
+In both types of VAE, the final-layer activation in the encoder standard deviation $\sigma_\phi(\cdot)$ is the sigmoid function to ensure positivity, while the final-layer activation in the deterministic component of the decoder is the sigmoid function to ensure reconstructions are appropriate for binary data.
 The final layer of the encoder mean takes no activation function.

-All models were trained on a 13-inch Macbook Pro from 2017 with 8GB of RAM and 2 CPUs.
+All models were trained on a 13-inch Macbook Pro from 2017 with 8GB of RAM and 2 CPUs. \end{appendices}